If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 When it comes to everyday carry knives, there are many options.
 If you live in a remote area and have a lot of land, having a strong and powerful knife on hand can mean protection from wild animals or helping a wild animal that has gotten stuck in overgrown brush.
 Knives can also be used for chores around your land, as well as a backup if you get trapped while far from your home base.

 Part of owning a knife is knowing how to use it safely and that includes being aware of where you can bring your knife.
 Knowing the local laws and bylaws and legally traveling with your knife are all part of the steps necessary to get the most out of your tool.

 So, which knife is best for you?
-Here are three great options.
+Here are a few great options.